- Courses & Promotions

 Completion of an REACH qualification does not guarantee an employment outcome.

-Once the units of competency required in the training package for this qualification have been successfully completed, the student will be issued with an Advanced Diploma of Deployment Logistics (TLI60119) and an academic transcript of all completed units within 30 calendar days.
+Once the units of competency required in the training package for this qualification have been successfully completed, the student will be issued with an Advanced Diploma of Supply Chain Management (TLI60222) and an academic transcript of all completed units within 30 calendar days.
 Students who successfully complete individual units of competency within the qualification, but not the qualification in its entirety will be eligible to receive a Statement of Attainment.
 This document contains a record of all completed units and will be available to students by the end of their course.

 Reach Community College does not guarantee: